Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] `AWS/EC2 StatusCheckFailed <= 0`.
 - [ ] `AWS/EC2 StatusCheckFailed >= 1`.

-### A company wants to monitor the security groups of its Amazon EC2 instances to ensure that SSH is not open to the public.
+### A company wants to monitor the security groups of its Amazon EC2 instances to ensure that `SSH` is not open to the public.
 If the port is opened, the company needs to close the port as soon as possible.
 Which combination of actions should a SysOps administrator take to meet these requirements?
 (Choose two.)

-- [ ] Add an Amazon CloudWatch alarm to detect the security groups that allow SSH.
+- [ ] Add an Amazon CloudWatch alarm to detect the security groups that allow `SSH`.
-- [x] Add an AWS Config rule to detect the security groups that allow SSH.
+- [x] Add an AWS Config rule to detect the security groups that allow `SSH`.
-- [ ] Add an assessment template to Amazon Inspector to detect the security groups that allow SSH.
+- [ ] Add an assessment template to Amazon Inspector to detect the security groups that allow `SSH`.
 - [x] Call an AWS Systems Manager Automation runbook to close the port.
 - [ ] Call AWS Systems Manager Run Command to close the port.